SQam/GEM_Website/styleguide.md

   <section></section>
 </main>
 ```
-**Use "section" instead of a "div" to provide better semantic value.*
+Use "section" instead of a "div" to provide better semantic value.

-**There can only be one "main" element defined.*
+There can only be one "main" element defined.

 ### Header
+The header helps split the web application up into easily distinguishable parts, both in physical location and function.
+In this case, it serves as navigation.
+We would see this at the very top of the page.

 ```html
 <header>
   <nav>